aequitas/macos-menubar-wireguard/README.md

   - Start the App and get a dialog indicating the app is not signed
   - Go to: Preferences->Security & Privacy->General and click "Open Anyway"

+#### Specify brew location

+In case you have brew installed in some non-default directory [since 1.16](https://github.com/aequitas/macos-menubar-wireguard/releases/tag/1.16) you can specify `brew` or `wg-quick` path.

+To set `brew` path:

+`sudo defaults write WireGuardStatusbarHelper brewPrefix /opt/local/`

+To set the path to `wg-quick` binary:

+`sudo defaults write WireGuardStatusbarHelper wgquickBinPath /opt/local/bin/wg-quick`

 ## Building & Testing

 Automation scripting is provided in this repository to make development a little easier.
 Primary development using Xcode is supported/preferred but some actions (integration testing, distribution build) are only available using `make`.